piboistudios/SimpleCRM/README.md

 For extra fun, download SSRS, set up a reporting server and tables and launch that as well, and bam.
 Simple bare-bones CRM with reporting capabilities.
 ## To Do
-- Add Employees
+- Add Employees and logins/permissions
-- Add Reporting Controller
+- Add Reporting MVC resources
 - Write some basic SSRS reports